Online Career Tools

 - The College Payoff (Georgetown University Center on Education and the Workforce, 2021)

 The resources below help students understand how to explore careers while in college in a way that aligns with employer expectations.
+For more support regarding choosing a major or career pathways, please visit our student resources under Career Exploration and Planning.

-Introduction to Exploring and Gaining Experience While in College
+Career Planning: Gaining Experience While in College

 - Professional Development Plan Timelines (presentation) This presentation introduces what students can do each academic year to gain experience in their major and career to help.